weedySeaDragon/plantuml-documentation/src/site/sphinx/diagrams/sequence.rst

 You don't have to use the :code:`participant` keyword because PlantUML will automatically display a sender whenever it encounters one in the source.
 But using the keyword gives you the ability to set the following options:

+You can use a `participant` line anywhere in your source (at any time).
+This is one way you can control the order of the participant boxes across the top.

 :Options:

+   .. index:: participant alias
+      pair: participant alias; UML Sequence diagram
+      pair: participant; alias
+      keyword: as

   :as <some alias>: provide an alias for the participant.
 This is useful if the displayed name is long; you can just use the shorter alias in the rest of the source.

       Ex: :code:`participant "Request Handler" as  RH`

+   .. index:: participant color
+      pair: participant color; UML Sequence diagram
+      pair: participant; color

   :color #<colorName | hexCode>: set the color of the image displayed.
 Use a :doc:`color name<../formatting/color-names>` or hex code.